Prasad998/DSA-Quick-Prep/README.md

 **Memorization may help you solve specific problems, but it limits your ability to adapt and apply your knowledge to new scenarios.**

+**
+Repetition is key to transferring knowledge from short-term to long-term memory.
+By revisiting concepts and problems regularly, you reinforce your understanding and make it easier to recall the information later.
+**
 ![image](https://github.com/user-attachments/assets/616ae1d5-d60d-4636-a0ba-3f2e024df209)

 ![image](https://github.com/user-attachments/assets/fbcdb520-b456-4319-859d-0abb206e2342)